markh0rr/fullstackopen/notes.md

 By default, effects run after every completed render, but you can choose to fire it only when certain values have changed.
 - the second parameter is used to specify how often the effect is run
 - - if the second parameter is an empty array [], the effect runs only with the first render

+=> single responsibity principle: extract the communication into its own module (src/services)

+### REST

+REST, we refer to individual data objects as resources.
+- every resource has a unique address associated with it, its URL
+- Resources are fetched with HTTP GET requests: /resources or /resource/id
+- Resources are inserted with HTTP request to the general URL: /resources

 ## Part 7: React router